Google Domains Overview – Everything You Need To Know

 However, this can be avoided by using privacy protection, which hides all your information behind generic privacy information.

-Most domain registration sites will charge you upwards of $10/ per year for this add-on, but Google Domains includes it free of charge.
+Most domain registration sites will charge you upwards of $10/ per year for this add-on, but Google Domains includes WHOIS contact privacy protection free of charge.

 Google-Powered DNS Servers